-We are currently working on two key projects concerning the overall safety at Titahi Bay Beach and there’s a few ways that the community can be involved and give us feedback.
+In 2021 we worked on two key projects concerning the overall safety at Titahi Bay Beach which the community had the opportunity to can be involved in and give us feedback.

-As part of our Transport Bylaw Review we are asking the community to comment on whether the rules around cars on the beach should be changed.
-This is a formal submission process and through this you are also able to speak to the Council in person and give feedback.
-You can find out more about this here.
+As part of our Transport Bylaw Review we asked the community to comment on whether the rules around cars on the beach should be changed.
+This was a formal submission process and you can find out more about this here.

-We are doing an audit at the North and South ends of the beach which looks at identifying any other safety issues, and how these could be improved through environmental design.
-We will be doing this in collaboration with the community.
+We completed an audit at the North and South ends of the beach which looked at identifying any other safety issues, and how these could be improved through environmental design.
+We did this in collaboration with the community.
 Our in scope area are outlined in the map below.

-We are using the Crime Prevention Through Environmental Design (CPTED) model to do this audit.
+We used the Crime Prevention Through Environmental Design (CPTED) model to do this audit.

 What is CPTED?